Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

  - There are multiple `url` needed to be updated ([python-exp](https://github.com/lukesampson/scoop/blob/master/bucket/python-exp.json))
  - ~~The `pre_install` or `post_install` commands contain references to the version ([python](https://github.com/lukesampson/scoop/blob/master/bucket/python.json), [python-exp](https://github.com/lukesampson/scoop/blob/master/bucket/python-exp.json))~~ There is a variable `$version` around for that
  - The `env_set` is version depend ([sbcl](https://github.com/lukesampson/scoop/blob/master/bucket/sbcl.json))

+## Testing autoupdate
+If you want to confirm an autoupdate works (e.g. after adding it to an existing manifest or creating a new one) change the `version` field to a lower or different version and then run

+    .\bin\checkver.ps1 <app> -u

+Check if the `urls`, `extract_dir` to the correct values.
+Try to install/uninstall the app and submit your changes.